LogtalkDotOrg/logtalk3/paths/NOTES.md

 `paths_tools.pl`, `paths_contributions.pl`, and `paths_examples.pl`.
 Together, these files provide the same path definitions of the `paths.pl` file.
-They can be used when embedding or deploying Logtalk applications where e.g. tools or example paths should not included.
+They can be used when embedding or deploying Logtalk applications where e.g. tools or example paths should not be included.
 Note that the obvious solution of having `paths.pl` including or loading the other four Prolog files is not portable!